Course - Bachelor's Thesis BIXD - IDG3910

 Learning methods and activities

-This course is an independent project that is is done in group.
-The Department suggest groups of 2-4 students.
+This course is an independent project done in groups.
+The group must complete the two compulsory activities.

 - Group and project establishment